Prospective Graduate Students

 Anthropology and Medical Anthropology at Berkeley

 UC Berkeley has two separate PhD programs that I am part of.
 The first is the PhD in Anthropology, which includes socio-cultural anthropology.
 The second is the Joint UC Berkeley UCSF Medical Anthropology Program.
-These are two separate programs with separate admissions processes (you cannot apply to both at the same time) and separate funding.
-However, the med anthro faculty also serve in socio-cultural and students in both streams can take classes in the other stream.
+These are two separate programs with separate admissions processes (you cannot apply to both at the same time) and separate funding, with the med anthro program being much smaller than socio-cultural and more competitive in admissions.
+That being said, the med anthro faculty also serve in socio-cultural anthro and students in both streams can take classes in the other stream.
 We can talk about which program is better for you once you have a sense of what your project might be.

 Disability Studies at Berkeley

-There is no doctoral or master's program in Disability Studies at UC Berkeley nor do we have a certificate (yet).
+There is no doctoral or master's program in Disability Studies at UC Berkeley nor do we have a certificate program or designated emphasis (yet).

 Most graduate students who are interested in Disability Studies at Berkeley enter through one of the departments or programs that have proven to be supportive of DS.
 This includes but is not limited to Anthropology, Medical Anthropology, English, TDPS, Art Practice, Geography, and so forth.
 I am part of the Haas Institute for a Fair and Inclusive Society which does provide intellectual support for the Disability Studies Research Cluster.

 Queer Studies at Berkeley